 - Betsy Z. Russell is the Boise bureau chief and state government and politics reporter for the Idaho Press, and writes the “Eye on Boise” blog (and has since 2004).
 She is the current president of the Idaho Press Club and is also president and a founding board member of Idahoans for Openness in Government (IDOG).
 She is a graduate of the University of California-Berkeley and holds a master's degree in journalism from Columbia University.
 She previously worked for nearly 27 years for The Spokesman-Review.
 She is married with two children and is an avid skier and windsurfer.

-- Ryan Suppe (pronounced 'Soup-ee') covers city government, business and education for the Idaho Press and Meridian Press.
-Formerly, Ryan was a business reporter for the Post Register in Idaho Falls.
+- Ryan Suppe (pronounced 'Soup-ee') covers the city of Boise for the Idaho Press.
+Formerly, Ryan reported for the Kuna Melba News and Meridian Press, and was the business reporter for the Post Register in Idaho Falls.
 A Nevada native, he grew up in Las Vegas and attended the University of Nevada, Reno, graduating with degrees in journalism and philosophy.
 He enjoys listening to NPR, reading history, watching movies without superheroes, producing hyper-local journalism and playing golf.
 He welcomes news tips and feedback on his articles.

 - B.J.
-Rains has covered Boise State athletics for the Idaho Press since 2013 and was named the NSMA Idaho Sportswriter of the Year in 2017 and 2018.
-He is a voter in the Associated Press Top 25 Men’s Basketball Poll and contributes to KBOI-TV as a Boise State insider.
-He also makes weekly appearances on KTIK radio.
+Rains has covered Boise State athletics for the Idaho Press since 2013 and is a three-time winner of the NSMA Idaho Sportswriter of the Year Award.
+He is a voter in the Associated Press Top 25 men's basketball poll and appears on KTIK 93.1 FM The Ticket every Friday at 4 p.m. for the Blue Turf Sports report.

 - John Wustrow has been a member of the Idaho Press sports staff since 2008.
 He covers College of Idaho and Northwest Nazarene athletics, the Idaho Steelheads, the Boise Hawks and also helps out on Boise State coverage.
 A Michigan native, he enjoys watching the University of Michigan and Detroit pro teams.
 To help cope with the constant disappointment of the Detroit Lions, he has been known to belt out a tune or two on the karaoke stage and is a member of a trivia team which has won multiple city league championships.